-Digea, a privately owned company headquartered in Greece, was founded in 2009 with approximately 50 employees, and reported $19.3M in revenue as of 2024.
-The company operates as a tier 2 media tech buyer, specializing in connectivity and distribution services.
-Digea was formed on June 24, 2009, by the commercial, privately-owned nationwide television channels Alpha, Alter, Antenna, Macedonia TV, Mega, Skai and Star, to create and provide a digital terrestrial television network.
+Digea is a privately owned company headquartered in Greece.
+Founded in 2009, with approximately 50 employees, the company reported $19.3M in revenue as of 2024.
+Functioning as a tier 2 media tech buyer, Digea specializes in connectivity and distribution services.
+The company was formed on June 24, 2009, by the commercial, privately-owned nationwide television channels Alpha, Alter, Antenna, Macedonia TV, Mega, Skai and Star, with the purpose of creating and providing a digital terrestrial television network.

 In 2009, Digea, a consortium of seven major private Greek broadcasters, was established.
 In a partnership with regional systems integrator Cybertec, Digea implemented Agama Technologies as the provider of a headend monitoring solution for its digital terrestrial transmissions of private channels across Greece.